Cyborgscode/Personal-Voice-Assistent/README.md

 ### Cluster Setup

 With the Cluster Plugin, you can have satelite clients.
 Between the configured client, **which need to run pipewire-pulse & wireplumber** tcp-tunnels are created to cluster the speakers and microphones.
 So, yes, you are now able to roll out a bunch of raspis with USB soundbars or additional pcs in your home, and  play musik on all of them.
-There is no latency control, so do not put them to near together ;) Also you can give commands to your PVA via each of those microphones.
+There is no latency control, so do not put them too near together ;) Also you can give commands to your PVA via each of those microphones.

 SSH-SETUP: